JakhongirMurodov/Metro_Interstate_Traffic_Volume/README.md

 # Conclusion
-In this project, we tried to find a few indicators of heavy traffic on the I-94 Interstate highway.
-We managed to find two types of indicators:
+In this project, I tried to find indicators of heavy traffic on the I-94 Interstate highway.
+I found two types of indicators:

 Time indicators
 1. The traffic is usually heavier during warm months (March–October) compared to cold months (November–February).